Magno-MJ/flix-app/README.md

 ## 📔 Description

-APP to serve as a frontend for Flix API, the API to manage user movies
+App to serve as a frontend for Flix API, the API to manage user movies

 ## 🚀 How to run the project